-We sometimes hear students say that they can’t apply in Early Decision because they need financial aid.
-Here at WashU, we meet 100% of demonstrated need for ALL admitted students at every round.
-And we just announced we are need-blind for all domestic applicants, which means an applicant’s financial situation or ability to pay will no longer be a factor when making admissions decisions!
-These are our financial aid policies for every admissions round.
+We sometimes hear students say that they can’t apply through Early Decision because they need financial aid.
+Here at WashU, we meet 100% of demonstrated need for ALL admitted students.
+And we have a need-blind admission policy for all applicants who are U.S. citizens or permanent residents, which means an applicant’s ability to pay is not considered when making admission decisions!
+These policies apply for every admissions round.

-This means that the financial aid award a student would receive from WashU in Early Decision is the same financial aid award you would receive in Regular Decision.
-If you are considering Early Decision, but wondering about your potential financial aid award, fill out a cost calculator online, which provides an estimate of your family’s financial aid.
-If you have any questions about the estimate, reach out to Student Financial Services.
-They can help answer questions or provide information on how that estimate may change with any special circumstances or additional information you may provide on your family.
+This means that the financial aid award a student would receive from WashU in Early Decision is the same financial aid award they would receive in Regular Decision.
+If you are considering Early Decision but wondering about your potential financial aid award, you might want to start by filling out one of our online cost calculators, which provide an estimate of your family’s financial aid.
+Of course, that estimate is only a starting point, and may change when you provide additional information about any special circumstances impacting your family.
+If you have any questions about the estimate, you should reach out to our Student Financial Services team—really, they want to help.
 If the estimate is something that a family is comfortable with, Early Decision could be a great option, even for students seeking financial aid.

 There is an advantage to applying ED.
 Fact.

 Applying ED will make me a better fit for WashU.
 Myth.